How To Bet On The Miami Dolphins In Florida | Florida Sports Betting Sites

-While Floridians are still waiting for sports betting platforms to emerge after legalisation in 2021, we are fortunately on hand to offer some of the best offshore bookmakers ahead of the NFL 2022-23 season.
+While Florida sports betting fans are still waiting for platforms to emerge after legalisation in 2021, we are fortunately on hand to offer some of the best offshore bookmakers ahead of the NFL 2022-23 season.

 After what seemed like an eternal off-season, the NFL IS BACK – see below to open an account with Bovada ahead of the 2022-23 season.